oborel/obo-relations/CONTRIBUTING.md

 ## RO mailing list
 Visit http://groups.google.com/group/obo-relations to join the (low-traffic) RO mailing list.

-## RO meetings
+## RO working group meetings
-Currently (January 2022) we meet once every 8 weeks on Tuesdays at 9am PT / 12pm ET.
+Currently (January 2022) the RO working group meets once every 8 weeks on Tuesdays at 9am PT / 12pm ET.
 These meetings are open to the community.
 Please join the [RO mailing list](http://groups.google.com/group/obo-relations) to be informed about upcoming meetings.

 ##